In Austin, A Boom In Short-Term Rentals Brings A Backlash

 "We sued because the city ordinance goes too far and tramples on the constitutional rights of our clients who both own and operate short-term rentals and also serve as guests of short-term-rental properties," says Rob Henneke, director at the Texas Public Policy Foundation, an influential conservative think tank in Austin.

 The lawsuit is against the city of Austin, and the state of Texas has gotten involved.
-Henneke says that as suburbia exploded across the nation's landscape in the 1950s, it became an American folkway for single-family homeowners to disdain renters, with a mindset of, "If they can't afford to buy, they're not our type of people."
+Henneke says that as suburbia exploded across the nation's landscape in the 1950s, it became an American folkway for single-family-home owners to disdain renters, with a mindset of, "If they can't afford to buy, they're not our type of people."

 Henneke argues now that the attempt to discriminate involves not the renter's color or class but the duration of the rental.